|Dictionary of New Zealand Biography|

 |New Zealand Geographic|

-Digital archive from the first issue of the people, places, wildlife and environment of New Zealand.
+Digital archive from the first issue of the magazine that covers the people, places, wildlife and environment of New Zealand.

-An archive of the full text of many of New Zealand's key news and business publications.
+A full-text archive of many of New Zealand's key news, business and industry publications.

 |Ngā Tipu Whakaoranga - Māori Plant Use|

 Access to detailed information on Māori traditional uses of New Zealand native plants.

 |Niupepa: Maori newspapers|